microsoft/pxt-ev3/docs/getting-started/use.md

 ### ~

-2) Click **Download** and follow the instructions to get your code onto your EV3 Brick.
+**Download:** Click **Download** and follow the instructions to get your code onto your EV3 Brick.
 Press the center button on the EV3 Brick to run the program.

 Click on the **JavaScript** tab.
 Change and test the number value of the Ultrasonic Sensor.